 Dissociation can be viewed as severance of the connections between ideas and emotions.
-Dissociation involves feelings of unreality, estrangement, depersonalisation, and sometimes a loss or shift of identity. temporary alterations consciousness that blot out painful experiences are a defining characteristic of dissociative disorders.
+Dissociation involves feelings of unreality, estrangement, depersonalisation, and sometimes a loss or shift of identity.
+Sudden temporary alterations of consciousness that blot out painful experiences are a defining characteristic of dissociative disorders.
 Conditions included in this are Dissociative Amnesia.
-Dissociative Identity Disorder, Depersonalisation/Derealisation Disorder.
+Dissociative Identity Disorder, and Depersonalisation/Derealisation Disorder.
 Salient features of somatic symptom and related disorders and dissociative disorders are given in Box 4.1.